drdariarago/INFLAMMATION_TRANSFER/README.md

 We work off the GENCODE mouse genome version 38 and transcriptome version 23.

 ## How to implement the pipeline
 The pipeline requires an installed snakemake environment.
-We will add in further software version as they are used.
+In order to install all required software, install [conda](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) on your system and then use the command

+`conda env create -f env/pymake.yaml`

+Please remember to activate the environment with

+`conda activate pymake`

+before running the pipeline.